itsSysTime/MCSBtool/README.md

 3. Set Boot, the final step, sets your external media boot configuration and others to ensure you can boot into the flash drive or SSD.

 ## Format your USB drive accordingly
 Due to Windows Image (.WIM) and .ESD sizes in ISOs, some USBs will be formatted accordingly.
 With smaller _D:\sources\install.wim_ (replace D:\ with your USB letter) or **install.esd** sizes, you should format the partition as FAT32 for compatibility between UEFI and Legacy BIOS (MBR).
 For larger images up to **4 Gigabytes** and above, format the drive as _NTFS_ to ensure your USB drive can boot properly with modern systems and space for your .WIM or .ESD image.
-I encourage formatting USB drives as so, according to OS; image sizes can vary with editions and versions.
+I encourage formatting USB drives as so, according to the OS; image sizes can vary with editions and versions.

 | OS                      | Format As |
 |-------------------------|-----------|